-While the scope of asset tracking is large enough to apply to fixed assets such as warehouses and to smaller assets such as laptops or pagers, this guide takes a deeper look at the most vulnerable class of assets: High value, movable ones that must be monitored remotely.
-Popular assets in this group include construction and moving equipment, railway vehicles, shipping containers, and even portable toilets.
+While the scope of asset tracking is large enough to apply to fixed assets such as warehouses and to smaller assets such as laptops or pagers, this guide takes a deeper look at the most vulnerable class of assets: high value, movable ones that must be monitored remotely.
+Popular assets in this group include construction and moving equipment, road and railway vehicles, and even porta-potties.

 What Are the Benefits of Asset Monitoring?